Formal-Systems-Laboratory/rosmop/docs/Usage.md

  * One event specification (.rv) file: `rosmop a.rv`
  * Multiple event specification (.rv) files: `rosmop a.rv b.rv ... z.rv`
  * Folder of *only* event specification (.rv) files: `rosmop specs/`
+ * Monitor As a Standalone Node that can run without rosrv: `rosmop -monitorAsNode a.rv`

 ## Event specifications